California must not repeat old mistakes as it seeks new ways to end homelessness

 Shelters are short-term responses, not the long-term solution to California’s homelessness crises.
 That’s why our policies and resources should focus on the right to housing, not a right to shelter.

-A right to shelter is akin to treating symptoms without curing the disease.
+Focusing solely on the right to shelter is akin to treating symptoms without curing the disease.
 It ignores that the homelessness crisis is rooted in a decades-long failure to plan, invest, and sustain affordable housing, especially for people in deep poverty.
 Diverting investments in permanent affordable housing toward a mandate for shelter beds will lead us to repeat past mistakes.